The short version

 19° – 21°C (66.2° – 69.8°F) is clearly warmer than the common advice I’ve seen online of 60° to 67°F. Interestingly, they also explain that even though humans create a microclimate with their covers that appears to be much warmer than the room temperature, we can’t recreate the effect just by heating the room.
 They suggest that it would disrupt the self-adjustment required during the night.

-For example, another study showed that people adjust their covers in their sleep when the researchers changed the room temperature.
+For example, another study by Harding et al. showed that people adjust their covers in their sleep when the room temperature changed.
 The study authors explain that “body covering behavior, which is one of the mechanisms of behavioral thermoregulation, is active during sleep.”

 Study shows colder temperatures aren’t ideal without bedding or clothing